apbassett/security-tools/README.md

-# Security Tools
+# Shellcode Tool
-An in-progress collection of software tools related to cybersecurity.

-**Shellcode**
-Please see the [wiki page](https://github.com/apbassett/security-tools/wiki/Shellcode) for usage installation and usage instructions for the Shellcode extractor/tester program.
+Please see the [wiki page](https://github.com/apbassett/security-tools/wiki/Shellcode) for installation and usage instructions for the Shellcode extractor and tester program.